U.S., Canada ready oil train safety measures

 The Lac-Megantic shipment originated in North Dakota and officials have warned that crude from the region is uncommonly explosive, though no federal controls on volatility are expected in Friday’s plan.

-Tank car manufacturers Greenbrier Companies Inc, Trinity Rail Leasing and American Railcar Industries Inc are among the companies that could be impacted.
-(Reporting By Patrick Rucker; Editing by Andrew Hay)
+Tank car manufacturers Greenbrier Companies Inc [GBX.UL], Trinity Rail Leasing [TRNXRD.UL] and American Railcar Industries Inc are among the companies that could be impacted.